 How long will the consent decree last once it is approved?

-By law, the consent decree must stay in place until a federal judge determines that the police department has implemented the reforms mandated in the consent decree.
+By law, the consent decree must stay in place until a federal judge determines that the police department has implemented and maintained the reforms mandated in the consent decree.
 The length of time this takes depends on how rapidly and how well the City and police department work to implement the reforms.